Sharing

 - Revocation at any time from the device page.

 Public links are read-only: pinning, renaming, or configuring dashboards is impossible from a public link.
+CSV export, when enabled, doesn't change that rule: it downloads what is already displayed.

 Granting a share